Snakeshead Fritillaries at Clattinger Farm in Wiltshire. Credit: Stephen Davis.

 From Lower Moor you can walk into the other reserves and explore a landscape of fascinating contrasts.
 The reserve is a mosaic of three lakes, two brooks, ponds and wetland scrapes linked together by boardwalks, ancient hedges, woodland and meadows.

-Clattinger Farm is a Coronation Meadow.
-Clattinger's richness as a wildlife habitat is a lasting tribute to its previous owners, who farmed the land traditionally and did not use any artificial fertilisers - in fact its the only lowland farm in Britain known to have received absolutely no agricultural chemicals.
+Clattinger Farm meadows are Coronation Meadows, and a designated Site of Special Scientific Interest (SSSI).
+Clattinger Farm meadows' richness as a wildlife habitat is a lasting tribute to its previous owners, who farmed the land traditionally and did not use any artificial fertilisers - in fact, it is the only lowland farm in Britain known to have received absolutely no agricultural chemicals.
 Today, the meadow is considered the finest remaining example of enclosed lowland grassland in the UK, and is of international importance for its hay meadow wild flowers.
+Two rare plants that can be found at the site are Downy-fruited Sedge and Burnt-tip Orchid.
+Clattinger Farm meadow is one of only two flood-plain meadows where Burnt-tip Orchid can be found in the UK.

 Water voles and otters use Flagham Brook.
-On sunny days see if you can spot the emperor, southern hawker and downy emerald dragonflies.
-When it rains heavily we move our livestock off Clattinger’s incredibly valuable but wet wildflower meadows to drier pastures at Lower Moor and Sandpool where they can be housed.
+On sunny days, see if you can spot the emperor, southern hawker and downy emerald dragonflies.

 Species